 What goes down, may come up

 Tips to prevent sewer backups during the COVID-19 era

 to the sewer main are your responsibility.

+Instead of flushing paper towels or wipes, they must be thrown in the trash.
 To keep your home clean and healthy, remove the trash regularly and place it in a secure garbage bin outside.

 IF YOU CARE, THROW IT THERE.